survivejs/webpack-book/manuscript/optimizing/05_separating_runtime.md

 ## Using records

-As mentioned in the _Bundle Splitting_ chapter, plugins such as `AggressiveSplittingPlugin` use **records** to implement caching.
+As hinted in the _Bundle Splitting_ chapter, `AggressiveSplittingPlugin` and others use **records** to implement caching.
 The approaches discussed above are still valid, but records go one step further.

 Records are used for storing module IDs across separate builds.
 The problem is that you need to save this file.
 If you build locally, one option is to include it in your version control.